 The Trustees make discretionary grants where they believe that their contribution will make a real difference.

-The five current funding priority categories are Arts & Heritage, Education, Environment, Heath, and Social or Economic Disadvantage.
+The five current funding priority categories are Arts & Heritage, Education, Environment, Health, and Social or Economic Disadvantage.

 Applications will be considered from:

 - Charities registered in any part of the United Kingdom

 - Organisations that have recently applied for charitable status in the UK

 - Exempt Charities (see schedule 3 of the Charities Act 2011) such as recognised educational institutions and Government or municipally-funded museums

 - Charitable Incorporated Organisations (CIOs)

 Applications will not be considered from: